Terra-Man

 Terra-Man (Tobias Manning) is a supervillain appearing in media published by DC Comics, primarily as an enemy of Superman.
+In his original depiction, Terra-Man is a cowboy who was orphaned by an alien called the Currency-Criminal and subsequently raised by him.
+In post-Crisis continuity, Terra-Man is a businessman who opposes environmentally unsafe business practices and is assisted by an army of robots called the Terra-Men.

 Publication history

 Terra-Man first appeared in Superman #249 (March 1972) and was created by Cary Bates, Curt Swan, and Dick Dillin.
 According to Bates, the character was inspired by Clint Eastwood's Man with No Name, who appeared in three Spaghetti Western films from 1964 to 1966.

 Fictional character biography

 Pre-Crisis

-As revealed in Superman #249, Tobias Manning was born during the Old West era.
-An alien known as the Currency-Criminal accidentally killed Tobias's father Jess and took young Tobias as his ward, raising him from childhood and teaching him the use of alien weapons, which were created to resemble the 19th-century weapons with which Tobias was familiar.
+Tobias Manning was born during the Old West era.
+An alien known as the Currency-Criminal accidentally killed Tobias's father Jess and took young Tobias as his ward, raising him from childhood.
+Tobias spent years in space with the Currency-Criminal before returning to Earth, which slowed his aging process.
 As an adult, Tobias kills the Currency-Criminal and becomes an interstellar outlaw called "Terra-Man", a name chosen to refer to his Earthly origins.
 For transportation, he tames Nova, an Arguvian alien resembling a winged horse.
+After learning how much Earth has changed since his departure, Terra-Man battles Superman, but is defeated and jailed.